rust-lang/rust/src/doc/new-tutorial.md

 <!--Now talk about draw_polygon and moving.-->

-In other languages, manually freeing memory carries the risk that if you use a pointer after it has been freed, you are using memory that no longer belongs to you, which might have been reused elsewhere in the system.
-The results are unpredicable, leading to errors, crashes, and security vulnerabilities.
+In other languages, manually freeing memory carries the risk that if you use a pointer after it has been freed, you are using memory that no longer belongs to you, which might have been reused elsewhere.
+The results are unpredictable, leading to errors, crashes, and security vulnerabilities.

 Rust is designed to guarantee that once a pointer is freed, it can never be used again.
 Every heap pointer has an *owner*, and only the owner of a pointer may use it.
 When a pointer is first allocated, the owner is the function that allocated it.
 But when the pointer is passed as an argument, ownership is transferred to the callee.
 This means that the caller can no longer access the pointer or the memory it points at.